anthonywebb/homebridge-cbus/README.md

 * `accessories`: (required) list of accessories to expose to the Homebridge server

 #### Registering accessories
-Currently we are registering devices by hand.
+Currently you must register devices by hand in a config file.
 In the future we may auto-discover them.

-The platform definition in the `config.json` file contains an `accessories` array, which constitudes from objects with the following keys:
+The platform definition in the `config.json` file contains an `accessories` array, which defines the available accessories using the following keys:
 * `type`: (required) type of the accessory.
 The valid values are "light", "dimmer", "shutter", "motion", and "security".
 * `name`: (required) name of the accessory (e.g. "Living Room Light", "Bedroom Light", "Living Room Curtain" etc.)
 * `network`: (optional, defaults to `client_network`) C-Bus network address of the device
 * `application`: (optional, defaults to `client_application`) The C-Bus Application address of the device
 * `id`: (required) C-Bus address of the device — every accessory in C-Bus has one
+* `invert`: (optional, defaults to false) only used by the shutter relay accessory and indicates that the shutter has been wired to open when commanded closed and vice versa

 #### Fully functional example `config.json`:
 ````json